terraform-google-modules/terraform-example-foundation/3-projects/README.md

 # 3-projects

-The purpose of this step is to setup folder structure, project, DNS and subnets used for applications.
+The purpose of this step is to setup folder structure and projects for applications, which are connected as service projects to the shared VPC created in the previous stage.
+Optionally, you can also create dedicated DNS zones and subnets for these applications.

 ## Prerequisites